-By human nature, whether realized or not, we tend to build barriers.
+By human nature, whether realized, we build barriers.
 Sometimes certain people may have hurt you in a way that you instinctively build walls around you to keep everyone that even remotely reminds you of that experience on the other side of that wall.
-Other times these barriers are built to keep certain people at a safe distance who we fell have proven to be untrustworthy.
+Other times, we build these barriers to keep certain people at a safe distance who we feel have proven to be untrustworthy.
 In summary, when we, consciously or unconsciously, feel threatened, we tend to create emotional, mental, physical, and/or spiritual roadblocks.
-We put up a “road closed” sign in our minds preventing others from entering our safe space.
+We put up a “road closed” sign in our minds, preventing others from entering our safe space.

 A better and more effective effort is to install boundaries of protection when and where necessary to carefully guard our walk in Christ, and obedience to the Kingdom lifestyle of fully living by the Spirit in God’s design and will.

-You may ask, what’s the difference in these two, barriers verses boundaries?
+You may ask, what’s the difference between these two barriers versus boundaries?

 A barrier is anything keeping progress from being made in a direction you are working toward within you.
 A side effect, among others, shrinking our influence for the Lord.
 An example that most men can understand is in the game of football.
 A good offense makes progress by removing barriers, which is exactly why there is a front line between the defense and the quarterback.